JamesSc0tt/FiveM-FSN-Framework/README.md

 # FiveM-FSN-Framework
 Public Roleplay Framework for FiveM.

-## Requirements and setup
-*If you are running a server, ensure your ports are either **NOT** forwarded or the queue system has been confiugured to only allow you to join the server.*

 ## Requirements
 - x86-64 system running Linux or Windows (7/2008 R2+), decent upstream connection.
 - FiveM Reborn Server